nicokossacoff/nicokossacoff/README.md

 <h1 align="center">Hi there 👋</h1>

 My name is Nicolás Tobías Kossacoff, I have a bachelor's degree in Economics and I'm currently studying for a Master's degree in Data Science.
-I work as an Econometrics Analyst at a marketing company in Buenos Aires, Argentina.
+I work as a Data Scientist at Mercado Libre in Buenos Aires, Argentina.

 ## Skills 💻
 <h3> Languages </h3>